 Cheapest motorcycle insurance in North Carolina

-The cheapest motorcycle insurance in North Carolina comes from GEICO, which provides effective coverage for an annual average premium of $655.
-This is about $100 less expensive than the statewide average price of insurance.
+The cheapest motorcycle insurance in North Carolina comes from Geico, which provides effective coverage for an annual average premium of $655, which is about $100 less than the statewide average price of insurance.

-The average cost of motorcycle insurance in North Carolina is about $767 per year.
-It's only slightly more expensive to purchase insurance for your motorcycle here than in the rest of the country, where we calculated the national average cost of insuring your motorcycle to be $702.
+The average cost of motorcycle insurance in North Carolina is about $936 per year.
+It's much more expensive to purchase insurance for your motorcycle here than in the rest of the country, where we calculated the national average cost of insuring your motorcycle to be $702.

 What are North Carolina's motorcycle laws?

-Whether you live in North Carolina or are just cruising through, you should make sure you understand the state's laws for motorcyclists.
-If you don’t comply with local regulation with regards to gear, insurance and licensing, you may face fines or other penalties.
+Whether you live in North Carolina or are just cruising through, familiarize yourself with the state's laws for motorcyclists.
+If you don’t comply with local regulations regarding gear, insurance and licensing, you may face fines or other penalties.
 If you have a moped or scooter, your vehicle will be subject to a different set of laws.

 North Carolina's motorcycle license requirements

-To obtain an endorsement on your license, you have to pass a motorcycle knowledge test and an off-road skills test.
-Both types of certification require that you already have a regular license.
+To obtain an endorsement on your license, you’ll have to pass a motorcycle knowledge test and an on-road skills test.
+Both types of certification require you to already have a regular license.